ranparam01/k8s-work/elk/k8s_cluster_logging for PX.md

             name: fluentd
 ```

-This configuration would enable cluster level logging for the kubernetes cluster.
+This configuration would enable cluster level logging for the Portworx Pods.

 A bit more about fluentd.